n2k/dockpeek/README.md

 <br>
 <br>

-**Dockpeek** is a lightweight, self-hosted Docker dashboard that allows you to view and access exposed container ports with a clean, click-to-access interface.
-It supports both local Docker sockets and remote hosts via `socket-proxy`, making it easy to manage multiple Docker environments from a single place.
-Additionally, Dockpeek includes **image update checking**, so you can easily see if newer versions of your container images are available.
+**Dockpeek** is a lightweight, self-hosted Docker dashboard that lets you quickly view and access exposed container ports through a clean, click-to-access interface.
+It supports both local Docker sockets and remote hosts via `socket-proxy`, making it simple to manage multiple Docker environments from a single place.<br/>

+All exposed ports are presented in an easy-to-use table with one-click access, including addresses based on Traefik labels.<br/>
+In addition, Dockpeek provides **image update checking** to see when newer versions of your container images are available.

 ## Key Features